 A string of eight unanswered points by UW-Oshkosh increased its lead to 32-17 following back-to-back 3-pointers from Boots and Wittchow.
 The Titans headed into intermission with a 57-38 advantage as UW-Oshkosh went 11-for-21 from beyond the 3-point arc during the first 20 minutes.

-University of Northwestern cut its deficit to 60-52 with 17:31 remaining and trailed by 10 with 13 minutes to play, but the Titans put the game away with a 16-4 scoring run that pushed the lead to 89-67 at the 8:19 mark.
-Duax sparked the decisive run with a dunk before Eric Peterson contributed five points in a row in the span of 44 seconds and Wittchow capped the surge with a 3-pointer.
+University of Northwestern cut its deficit to 60-52 with 17:31 remaining and trailed by 10 with 13 minutes to play, but the Titans put the game away with a 16-4 scoring run that pushed their lead to 89-67 at the 8:19 mark.
+Duax sparked the decisive run with a dunk before Eric Peterson contributed five straight points in the span of 44 seconds and Wittchow capped the surge with a 3-pointer.

-The Titans held their largest lead of 27 points at 104-77 following a Duax layup with 4:22 to go.
+The Titans held their largest lead of 27 points at 104-77 following a Duax layup with 4:22 left.